-The consumer, or their contractor/developer, is responsible for providing the appropriate meter base (wall mount, overhead pole mount or pedestal) and any and all trenching as may be required.
-Trenches must be inspected and approved by VEA personnel prior to any electrical conductor being placed in the trench.
-Sufficient trench openings are required at each end for VEA personnel to perform the appropriate installation connections.
+The consumer, or their contractor/developer, is responsible for providing the appropriate meter base (wall mount, overhead pole mount, or pedestal) and any trenching as may be required.
+Trenches must be inspected and approved by VEA personnel before any electrical conductor is placed in the trench.
+For VEA personnel to perform the appropriate installation connections, sufficient trench openings are required at each end.

 Wherever possible, VEA electric lines will be constructed on private land.
 The landowners grant right-of-way easements for the cooperative to build there.
-Locating lines along highways or other public right-of-way can make the costs of relocating such electric lines more costly for the members.
-Since VEA maintains ownership of all service conductors up to the meter panel, it is important that an easement be granted providing VEA with the appropriate access to those conductors, to include the right of ingress to and egress from the premises of the consumer.
-This is not a take away easement and the property owner can still utilize the land in a manner consistent with the policies of VEA.
+Locating lines along highways or other public rights-of-way can make the costs of relocating such electric lines more costly for the members.
+Since VEA maintains ownership of all service conductors up to the meter panel, it is important that an easement be granted providing VEA with the appropriate access to those conductors, including the right of ingress to and egress from the premises of the consumer.
+This is not a takeaway easement and the property owner can still utilize the land in a manner consistent with the policies of VEA.

 Deposits are required until/unless the consumer meets one of the following conditions:

 - They have established satisfactory credit history (12 months with no late payments) with Valley Electric Association or any other electric utility in the previous 12 months or

 - They are the surviving spouse of a VEA member who had a satisfactory credit history and they are applying for membership.

 Any consumer unable to meet one of these conditions shall make and maintain a deposit equal to two times the highest monthly bill at the location where they need service or a minimum of $200.
 New construction accounts will require a $200 deposit or credit reference letter and new commercial accounts will require a deposit of $300.
 Deposits will be credited after 12 months of good credit history.